-Darla’s Red Standard Poodles - Breeding high quality dogs for 45 Years
+Darla’s Red Standard Poodles - Breeding high quality dogs for over 45 Years

 Standard Poodles have a reputation for being "Sissies" The way their hair is cut for shows probably doesn't help that image, but Poodles are by no means fragile, shrinking violets.

 Ranked second most intelligent dog breed, the poodle is skillful in many dog sports and activities, including agility, obedience, tracking to herding, circus performers or Therapy/Service dogs.
 Poodles have taken top honors in many shows including "Best in Show" at the Westminster Kennel Club Dog Show in 1991 and 2002, and at the World Dog Show in 2007 and 2010.They are outgoing, friendly dogs who love to run and romp, and interestingly, they were originally used to assist hunters of water fowl.
 They are true family dogs who can play hard with children all afternoon, then curl up in the living room for an evening of relaxation.
 Poodles make excellent watchdogs, they are alert and curious and will sound the alarm that a person or animal is approaching.
 They make an excellent choice for families of all sizes and ages, and are great for first time dog owners.